lau1944/shark/README.md

 When you initialize the shark library, you can pass a `cacheStrategy` argument to config your caching setting.

-<br></br>
-* Remember that Shark is still on early development and lack of testing, I would not recommend you to use it on Production.
+## Parsing

-* Note that Shark uses [dynamic_widget](https://pub.dev/packages/dynamic_widget) for widget parsing,
+Note that Shark uses [dynamic_widget](https://pub.dev/packages/dynamic_widget) for widget parsing,

-* To view the json format, go visit [documentation](https://github.com/dengyin2000/dynamic_widget/blob/master/WIDGETS.md) on dynamic_widget.
+To view the json format, go visit [documentation](https://github.com/dengyin2000/dynamic_widget/blob/master/WIDGETS.md) on dynamic_widget.

 You can also view the [express server sample](https://github.com/lau1944/shark-server)

 ### Future Job

- - Routing
- - Parsing widget optimization
  - Security
  - Localization
- - Caching